matthew-e-brown/MiniFloats/README.md

 # MiniFloats

 A repository to work with a custom floating point format of binary numbers.

-This project is an over-kill version of a single question on the second assignment of the Trent University course, COIS-2300H.
+This **for-fun** project is an over-kill version of a single question on the second assignment of the Trent University course, *COIS-2300H*.

+---

 A minifloat is an adaption of the `IEEE 754` standard for storing floating point numbers in binary.
 In that standard, a floating point number is stored as follows:

 1. The first of 32 bits is a sign-bit: 0 for positive, 1 for negative
 2. The next 8 bits store the exponent, biased with -127.
 3. The final 23 bits stores the mantissa.